szstonelee/gointernal/interface.md

 #### dynamic itable

-The first reference is the dynamic itable which is built dynamiclly, i.e. in runtime.
+The first reference is the dynamic itable which is built dynamically, i.e. in runtime.

-You can imagine itable similar to Java Interface or C++ vtable, but Java and C++ implement it staticlly, i.e. in compile time.
+You can imagine itable similar to Java Interface or C++ vtable, but Java and C++ implement it statically, i.e. in compile time.

 Itable will be built first time with assignment, then be cached.